irfanhakim-as/homelab-wiki/topics/proxmox.md

 ### Editing VM Parameters

-This details how to edit an existing virtual machine or Container Template.
+This details how to edit an existing virtual machine or VM Template.

 1. On the left-hand side of the web interface, under **Datacenter**, expand the section belonging to your Proxmox node (i.e. `proxmox`).

-2. Select the target virtual machine (illustrated with an icon of a display) or Container Template (illustrated with an icon of a file and display) you wish to edit.
+2. Select the target virtual machine (illustrated with an icon of a display) or VM Template (illustrated with an icon of a file and display) you wish to edit.

 3. In the virtual machine view, go through any of the available sections such as **Hardware**, **Cloud-Init**, or **Options** and find parameters you wish to update.